 CCO Incentive Metrics Focused on Social-Emotional Heath

 - OPIP, in collaboration with the Children’s Institute, developed the System-Level Social Emotional Health Metric which was an incentive metric for Coordinated Care Organizations (CCOs) for two years from 2022-2024.
-This system-level metric is focused on driving improvements in CCO-covered social-emotional services for children from birth to age five and their families, with the ultimate goal of achieving equitable access to services that support social-emotional health and are the best match for their needs.
+This system-level metric focused on driving improvements in CCO-covered social-emotional services for children from birth to age five and their families, with the ultimate goal of achieving equitable access to services that support social-emotional health and are the best match for their needs.

 - Here is a Grand Rounds presentation about OPIP’s work in this area.